 Abstract

-The human medial frontal cortex (MFC) has been the subject of intense study, having been associated with diverse psychological processes motor , .
-To address this need, we data-driven approachputatively separable regions of MFC at several spatial scales on the basis of meta-analytic co-activation, revealing three broad functional zones along a rostro-caudal axis composed of 2-4 smaller sub-regions each.
+The human medial frontal cortex (MFC) has been the subject of intense study, having been associated with diverse psychological processes using fMRI including motor function, cognitive control, affect, and social cognition.
+However, there have been few large-scale efforts to precisely and comprehensively map psychological function to specific sub-regions of medial frontal anatomy.
+To address this need, we applied a data-driven approach to nearly 10,000 fMRI studies to identify putatively separable regions of MFC and determine which psychological states preferentially recruit their activiation.
+We identified regions at several spatial scales on the basis of meta-analytic co-activation, revealing three broad functional zones along a rostro-caudal axis composed of 2-4 smaller sub-regions each.
 The three functional zones co-activated with different brain-wide networks, while the subregions within each zone showed more subtle shifts in co-activation within those networks.
-Multivariate classification analyses aimed at identifying the psychological concepts most strongly predictive of activity in each region revealed a tripartite division within MFC, with each zone displaying a relatively distinct functional signature; the posterior zone was associated primarily with motor function, the middle zone with cognitive controland the anterior with .,
+Multivariate classification analyses aimed at identifying the psychological concepts most strongly predictive of activity in each region revealed a tripartite division within MFC, with each zone displaying a relatively distinct functional signature; the posterior zone was associated primarily with motor function, the middle zone with cognitive control, pain, and affect and the anterior with reward, social processing and episodic memory.
+Within each zone, the more fine-grained sub-regions showed distinct, yet subtler shifts in psychological function, suggesting a wide range of novel hypotheses that can be tested future studies.

 Significance Statement